ddkhoa/learning-note/postgres/index/index_scan.md

 In Index Scan, PostgresSQL visits the index first. **Each time a match found, PG visits the table data to get the row** <sup>3</sup>.
   - PG contains one entry in index per *row version*. **A row might have many entries in index that point to it <sup>4</sup>.**
-  - When accessing table data, PostgresSQL checks if the row is visibile for the current query.
+  - When accessing table data, PostgresSQL checks if the row is visible for the current query.

 ### Bitmap Index Scan & Bitmap Heap Scan
 PostgresSQL visits the index first and **only once** to get all relevant index entries.
 It then builds a bitmap contains all matches.